Selling FSBO? Tally Your Closing Costs Without a Realtor

 Closing costs without a Realtor

-There’s a laundry list of closing costs a seller is saddled with, regardless of if they sell their home with or without a real estate agent.
+Beyond the agent fees, there’s a laundry list of closing costs a seller is saddled with, regardless of whether they sell their home with or without a real estate agent.
 While closing costs for sellers vary from state to state, they typically average 1% to 3% of the final sale price — that’s excluding any agent commission.

 Here’s an overview of the most common closing costs for sellers without a Realtor: